StrongMocha: Tell us about yourself and how you came upon the idea for nVeil.

 StrongMocha: Are there any references or examples where nVeil has been used in production?

 nVeil is brand new, and we expect to see great works.
 The artists/editors at CurrentTV are the first professionals to use nVeil.
-We are hoping others, too, will send us examples of their work to show on the nVeil site.
+We hope others will send us examples of their work to show on the nVeil site.

 StrongMocha: What are potential uses of this plug-in that have not been realized?